openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

    The **Settings** dialog box opens.

 #.
-Select the **Visibility** tab, and locate **Results Visibility**.
+Select the **Visibility** tab, and locate **Assessment Results Visibility**.

 #.
 Select one of the available options.

-   * **Always show results**: This is the default setting.
-Results are visible immediately when learners and staff submit answers.
+   * **Always show assessment results**: This is the default setting.
+Problem results and subsection scores are visible immediately when learners and staff submit answers.
-   * **Never show results**: Results are never visible to learners or to course staff.
+   * **Never show assessment results**: Problem results are never visible to learners or to course staff.
+Subsection scores are visible.
-   * **Show results when subsection is past due**: For learners, results are not visible until the subsection due date (for instructor-paced courses) or the course end date (for self-paced courses) has passed.
+   * **Show assessment results when subsection is past due**: For learners, results are not visible until the subsection due date (for instructor-paced courses) or the course end date (for self-paced courses) has passed.
 For course staff, results are always visible unless the staff member is :ref:`previewing or viewing the course as a learner<Roles for Viewing Course Content>` .